 Purposes of LifeWork Systems Mentoring

-- Development with emotional intelligence – self / social awareness, AND self / social management
+- Development of emotional intelligence – self / social AWARENESS, AND self / social MANAGEMENT

 - Expressing appreciation and recognition to each person being mentored

 - Brief review of purpose (group and individual).

 - Supporting task ownership.
-Tasks that each person owns include:
+Tasks that each person owns include managing:

 - Relationships – Do I have 10’s with people (not necessarily best friends but rather no troubling challenges or unresolved issues)?
 Do I make this top priority and foundational?